Search This Blog

 RACI: Errors and Implications in building the right one

-Earlier in the blog, we had discussed about an overview of RACI.
-It is a great tool in every project and is an important tool in the Portfolio, Product, Program, & Project, Management Office (Shall we call this now P4MO).
-Too often, however, not knowing how to use this tool is like having a wrench used when a screw driver is needed, leading to the tool’s failure.
+Earlier in the blog, we had discussed an overview of RACI.
+It is a great tool in every project and is an important tool in the Portfolio, Product, Program, Project, and Process Management Office (I call this P5MO).
+Too often, however, not knowing how to use this tool is like having a wrench used when a screwdriver is needed, leading to the tool’s failure.
 So, let me address a few key observations based on my experience working with people that apply the tool incorrectly.
 I would like to come up with a list of 8 key findings.
 These are listed in no specific order as follows.

 Number